ATiarK/ATiarK/README.md

 - 👋 Hi, I’m @ATiarK
 - 👀 I’m interested in ...
 Websites (especially HTML, CSS, and JS)
 - 🌱 I’m currently learning ...
-HTML, CSS, and JS
+React & Next.js
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...